Natural Health Products

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 The use of juniper is likely safe in most people when taken in daily recommended amounts.
-Common side effects of juniper include low blood pressure, frequent urination, irritation, and blisters.
-Juniper can also damage the kidneys and liver if taken in large amounts.
-Signs that you are taking too much juniper may include lower back pain, increased heart rate, high blood pressure, blood in the urine, purple urine, skin damage, and seizures.
+Juniper can damage the kidneys and liver if taken in large amounts.
+Signs that you are taking too much juniper may include lower back pain, increased heart rate, high blood pressure, blood in the urine, purple urine, and tremors.

-You should see your doctor before taking juniper if you are breast-feeding or if you have diabetes, high or low blood pressure, bleeding disorders, or gastrointestinal conditions (such as an ulcer or a past history of bleeding in the intestinal tract).
+You should see your doctor before taking juniper if you are breast-feeding, if you have diabetes, high or low blood pressure, bleeding disorders, or gastrointestinal conditions (such as an ulcer or a past history of bleeding in the intestinal tract).

 Do not take juniper if you are pregnant or have a kidney condition.
 Stop taking juniper at least 2 weeks before surgery.
 Do not take juniper if you are allergic to it or to any plants in the Cupressaceae family.